 How CSRF works?

 CSRF attacks try to bank upon a simple common vulnerability in all browsers.
-Every time, we authenticate or log in to a website, session cookies are stored in the browser.
-So whenever we make a request to the website these cookies are automatically sent to the server where the server identifies us by matching the cookie we sent with the server’s records.
+Every time, we authenticate or login to a website, our web browser stores the session cookies.
+So whenever we make a request to the website, the web browser automatically sends these cookies to the server where the server identifies us by matching the cookie we sent with the server’s records.
 So that way it knows it’s us.

 This means that any request made by me, knowingly or unknowingly, will be fulfilled.
 Since the cookies are being sent and they will match the records on the server, the server thinks I am making that request.